akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 ::: warning
 The number of images that a catalog can contain can be quite large and we know that images dedicated to a print catalog can be very heavy (high definition).
-Make sure you have all the mechanisms in your connector to optimize the performance to manage image binaries.
+Make sure you have all the mechanisms in your App to optimize the performance to manage image binaries.
 :::